Courtroom is in session, Who murdered a defenseless woman? What was the weapon of choice?

 “The door is open, but you didn’t hear her scream?
 Not even a whimper.”

-“She didn’t scream,” Stan sounded confident for once, making me wonder how he could've known that if he was sleeping.
+He did sound confident on that one.
+Hmmmm, I wonder how he could've known that if he was sleeping.

 “How could you know she didn’t scream if you were asleep?”
 Jim asked, sounding astounded at such a feat.

-Stan shrank back, crying out, “I don’t know, I didn't mean – I'm n-not su...”
+Stan shrank back, crying out, “I d-don’t know, I -didn't mean – I'm n-not su...”
 His eyes opened wide in surprise, trying to think back on what he just said.

 “You didn’t mean to what?”
 Jim pinned him with his steely-eyed stare.